fennadew/performance-matters-server-side/README.md

 * To bundle the JavaScript files into bundle.js run `npm run bundle-js`.

+## Best practise
+* Use semicolons
+* Write in ES6
+* Use const if possible, let when needed.

 ## To do
 *   [x] Add service worker for offline usage
 *   [x] Add gzip